 1 The outboard warning system incorporates a warning horn inside the boat.
-Remote control models will have the warning horn located inside the remote control (a) or connected to the ignition key switch (b).
-Tiller handle models will have the warning horn located in the ignition key panel (c) for electric start models or below the tiller handle (d) for manual start models.
+The warning horn on remote control operated models may be located (a) inside the remote control or (b) connected to the key switch under the dash.
+On tiller handle models the warning horn is located below the tiller handle (c).